wp-plugins/ultimate-auction/README.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 1.0.5 =
+* HTML editor added for Product description field.
+* Bulk delete feature added for Manage Auction.
+* Feed page Shortcode Issue resolved: Use your own text below and above shortcode.
+* Resolved plugin conflicts: Renamed common variables which causes issues with other loosely coded plugins.
+* Bug Resolved pertaining to End Auction when 2 bidders are competing for auction till last minute.

 = 1.0.4 =
 * Outbid Email which sends emails to all existing bidders that you have been outbid
 * Code to integrate with Shipping Cost Addon.
 This lets you add shipping cost in auctions.